 The Problem With API Governance Today

 APIs are the connective tissue of modern software.
 Most organisations know this.
-Most have also, at some point, decided to "govern their APIs."
+Most have also, at some point, decided to "govern their APIs", to the point that 83 of the Fortune 100 already operate a developer or API portal.

 And yet the same problems keep coming back.